Frequently Asked Questions

 Where are camp forms found?

-Camp forms are issued at least six weeks prior to camp on our site.
-You will receive an e-mail at the address you used to register, login to our site, and fill out your forms in our user portal.
+Camp forms are issued at least six weeks prior to camp on our site via your dashboard.

 What do you offer at your camps for coxswains?